Residential Fireplaces & Gas Logs

 Yes it does matter.
-The logs and burner were specifically designed and tested to work in combination with each other.
+The logs and also the burner were specifically designed and tested to work in combination with each other.
 Changing the parts without professional help, could result in damage to your fireplace.
-If you have gas logs, then you may be able to buy replacement logs or a new set.
+If you have gas logs, then you may be able to buy replacement logs or also a new set.
 Check with your fireplace professional.

 13. Can I purchase a Remote Control for my fireplace?